oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 alone for client authentication.
 The client identifier is unique in the context of an authorization server.

-The client identifier is an opaque string whose size is left undefined by this specification.
-The client should avoid making assumptions about the identifier size.
-The authorization server SHOULD document the size of any identifier it issues.
+The client identifier is an opaque string whose length is left undefined by this specification, as described in {{value-sizes}}.

 If the authorization server supports clients with client identifiers issued by parties other than the authorization server, the authorization server SHOULD